anchore/syft/README.md

     # same as -t ; SYFT_TEMPLATE_PATH env var
     path: ""

-# cataloging packages is exposed through the packages and power-user subcommands
 package:

   # search within archives that do contain a file index to search against (zip)